S0la1re/GT-World-Challenge-Europe-Data-Analysis/README.md

 ### 1. Web Scraping
 Data for the analysis was collected using web scraping techniques from the official GT World Challenge Europe website.
-This step involved writing and executing scripts to extract race results, car specifications, and other relevant information for each car and race.
+This step involved writing and executing scripts using the BeautifulSoup library to extract race results, car specifications, and other relevant information for each car and race.

 ### 2. Data Cleaning
 Following data extraction, the raw data underwent a thorough cleaning process to ensure its accuracy and usability for subsequent analysis.
 This involved: